MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ## AI-enabled experiences supported in websites

-The following AI powered experiences are supported in websites today, which simplify and enhance the user experience for your website visitors:
+The following AI powered experiences are supported in Power Pages websites today, which simplify and enhance the user experience for your website visitors:

 ### Intelligent forms

-Simplifies form filling experience for end users by extracting relevant information from attachments and autofilling fields.
-Also, allows end users to rewrite their multi-line text inputs using AI draft assistance.
-More information: [Enable AI form fill assistance on a form (preview)](../getting-started/add-form.md#enable-ai-form-fill-assistance-on-a-form-preview)
+Simplify the form filling experience for users by extracting relevant information from attachments and automatically filling fields.
+This feature also allows users to rewrite their multi-line text inputs using AI draft assistance.
+Learn more at [Enable AI form fill assistance on a form (preview)](../getting-started/add-form.md#enable-ai-form-fill-assistance-on-a-form-preview).

 ### List summary

-Allows end users to get an AI generated summary of the list/ table that is on the site.
-More information: [Add AI summary list](../getting-started/add-ai-summary-list.md)
+Allows users to get an AI generated summary of a list (table) that is on the site.
+Learn more about list summary at [Add AI summary list](../getting-started/add-ai-summary-list.md).

 ### Search summarization

 Power Pages Site Search with Generative AI provides site users with summarized responses to their natural language queries.
-It also uses a semantic search approach in contrast to the traditional keyword-based methods, offering more relevant and contextualized results.
-For more information, see [Power Pages search with generative AI (preview)](/power-pages/configure/search/generative-ai).
+It also uses a semantic search approach instead of traditional keyword-based methods, providing more relevant and contextualized results.
+Learn more about search summarization at [Power Pages search with generative AI (preview)](/power-pages/configure/search/generative-ai).

 ### Summarization API

-Power Pages summarization API lets end users get an AI generated summary of the content in the page.
+Power Pages summarization API lets users get an AI generated summary of the content in the page.
 This API is built on top of the Power Pages Web API that provides data summarization on Dataverse tables used in the pages.
-More information: [Data summarization API](../configure/data-summarization-api.md)
+Learn more about the Summarization API at [Data summarization API](../configure/data-summarization-api.md).

 ### Site copilot

 Power Pages site copilot can provide quick and efficient customer support to your site's visitors and users, which can improve your site's overall user experience.
-For more information, see [Add a copilot to your Power Pages site](/power-pages/getting-started/enable-chatbot)
+Learn more about Site copilot at [Add a copilot to your Power Pages site](/power-pages/getting-started/enable-chatbot).

 > [!NOTE]
-> The following AI-powered experiences are not under the purview of this control and have separate governance controls:
+> The following AI-powered experiences are governed separately and are not covered by this control:
 >
 > - Site copilot
 > - Maker experiences